The Best Noodles For Pho – Essential Guide

 • Fish sauce

-The tangy sourness that comes from the fish sauce is what makes the broth, and the star anise imparts it with the licorice flavor.
-The other spices and herbs are balanced, resulting in a an incredibly harmonious and unique broth.
+The tanginess that comes from the fish sauce is what makes the broth, and the star anise imparts a licorice flavor.

-Northern Vietnamese pho is quite simple, with very little condiments , aside from chili and lime slices.
+Northern Vietnamese pho is quite simple to make with few condiments, aside from chili and lime slices.

 The most popular version we’re familiar with is that from the south of Vietnam which includes basil, mint and lime.
 It also has chilies, lime hot broth, and a variety of cuts of meat.